candiepih/alx-system_engineering-devops/0x0A-configuration_management/README.md

 [0-create_a_file.pp](./0-create_a_file.pp)

-Creates a file in `/tmp` using puppet with following requirements.
+Puppet manifest file that creates a file in `/tmp` using puppet with following requirements.

 * File path is `/tmp/holberton`
 * File permission is `0744`